Xarnder/GaussianSplatGuide/README.md

 # Gaussian Splatting Guide
 A guide on how to create Gaussian Splats for real-time applications

-Special thanks to my supervise Hongchuan Yu
+Special thanks to my superviser Hongchuan Yu

 <img src="media/Guassian Splat 2.PNG" height="400">